brooksca/Partner-Center-Explorer/CONTRIBUTING.md

 1. Did you include the snippet of broken code in the issue?
 2. What are the *EXACT* steps to reproduce this problem?
-3. What package versions are you using (you can see these in the `project.json` file)?
-4. What operating system are you using?
+3. What operating system are you using?
-5. What version of Visual Studio are you using?
+4. What version of Visual Studio are you using?

 GitHub supports [markdown](http://github.github.com/github-flavored-markdown/), so when filing bugs make sure you check the formatting before clicking submit.